-Staff recommends that the Recycling Board review and provide input on the model Disposable Food Service Ware Reduction and Reuse Ordinance.
+Staff recommends that the Programs and Administration Committee review and provide input on the draft model Disposable Food Service Ware Reduction and Reuse Ordinance.

 Attachment: Draft Model Disposable Food Service Ware Reduction and Reuse Ordinance

 CUSTOMIZATION CONSIDERATIONS

 The Model Ordinance is designed to be customizable for a diverse range of jurisdictions, providing flexibility for each jurisdiction to reflect its needs.
 Each jurisdiction will want to develop an approach to managing food service ware and related items that addresses its priorities.